Raiu1994/PersonalProject/README.md

 11/20: Finish product will be delayed, but will be finished by the end of Thanksgiving break.
 I have switched from Atom to Eclipse for the project so that I will be able to run the code as I edit it.

-Things to be done:)
+Things to be done (Programming):
-*Create Public Class Character Creator (Use Case for each section, one Case for each game system.
-Need a text parser for some inputs).
 *Create Export Method (exports character sheets as a txt file).
 *Create Save System (Should hold character sheets from instance to instance.
 Maybe use the Export file for this.)
 *Create Delete System (Removes saved character sheets from list.)
 *Create Dice system (Put this in main?
 Simple code.)
+*Create a "sandbox" for games to be played in.

+Things to be done (Nations the RPG Development):
+*Create experience system.
+*Create more Origins
+*Create more Government Types
+*Make a list of Historical Importances

+Things complete:
+*First version Game List is implemented.